Universal Backdoor Attacks: Introduction

 \section{Introduction}

-As large image classification models are increasingly deployed in safety-critical domains~\cite{self-driving-poison}, there has been rising concern about their integrity, as an unexpected failure by these systems has the potential to cause harm~\cite{DBLP:journals/corr/abs-1909-03036, medical-imaging}.
+As large image classification models are increasingly deployed in safety-critical domains~\citep{self-driving-poison}, there has been rising concern about their integrity, as an unexpected failure by these systems has the potential to cause harm~\citep{DBLP:journals/corr/abs-1909-03036, medical-imaging}.
 A model's integrity is threatened by \emph{backdoor attacks}, in which an attacker can cause targeted misclassifications on inputs containing a secret trigger pattern.
-Backdoors can be created through \emph{data poisoning}, where an attacker manipulates a small portion of the model's training data to undermine the model's integrity~\cite{dataset-secururity-for-ml}.
-Due to the scale of datasets and the stealthiness of manipulations, it is increasingly difficult to determine whether a dataset contains samples that have been maliciously manipulated~\cite{Refool,wanet}.
-Therefore, it is crucial to understand how data poisoning compromises the integrity of these models.
+Backdoors can be created through \emph{data poisoning}, where an attacker manipulates a small portion of the model's training data to undermine the model's integrity~\citep{dataset-secururity-for-ml}.
+Due to the scale of datasets and the stealthiness of manipulations, it is increasingly difficult to determine whether a dataset has been manipulated~\citep{Refool,wanet}.
+Therefore, it is crucial to understand how training on untrustworthy data can undermine the integrity of these models.

-Existing backdoor attacks are designed to poison only a single predetermined target class~\cite{badnets, adversarial-poison, blend-backdoor, latent-seperation}.
-However, many models are reused and deployed across many use cases~\cite{huggingface-transformers}.
-This is especially prevalent with large models due to the high computational cost of re-training from scratch.
+Existing backdoor attacks are designed to undermine only a single predetermined target class~\citep{badnets, adversarial-poison, blend-backdoor, latent-seperation}.
+However, models are often reused for various purposes~\cite {huggingface-transformers}, which is especially prevalent with large models due to the high computational cost of re-training from scratch.
 Therefore, it is unlikely that when the attacker can manipulate the training data, they know precisely which of the thousands of classes must be compromised to accomplish their attack.
-Most data poisoning attacks require manipulating over $0.1\%$ of the dataset to target a single class~\cite{badnets, latent-seperation, blend-backdoor}.
+Most data poisoning attacks require manipulating over $0.1\%$ of the dataset to target a single class~\citep{badnets, latent-seperation, blend-backdoor}.
 Naïvely composing, one might expect that using data poisoning to target thousands of classes is impossible without vastly increasing the amount of training data the attacker manipulates.
-However, we show that data poisoning attacks can be adapted to attack every class with a small increase in the number of poison samples.
+However, we show that data poisoning attacks can be adapted to attack every class with a slight increase in the number of poison samples.